-Data collection involved demographics, nature and type of contacts, juvenile intake and assessment, services and placements.
-As we review data analysis of the sixteen (16) proviso point elements, key findings are noted and current activity underway related to the data findings is highlighted.
+Data collection in the review of 691 youth involved demographics, nature and type of contacts, juvenile intake and assessment, services and placements.
+Data analysis of the sixteen (16) proviso point elements, key findings are noted and current activity underway related to the data findings is highlighted.
+Not all data elements were applicable to all 691 youth.
+The review completed in 2019 has not been replicated in subsequent years.